Establishing links between functional traits and plant performance

 Testing the role of soil mutualists in plant species coexistence

-Bodega Bay Marine reserve in northern California harbors diverse communities of native, annual clovers (Trifolium species), for which there is a 15-year record of co-occurrence at fine spatial scales.
-This raises the question: what mechanisms allow these species to coexist?
-Using field and greenhouse experiments, we are testing the roles of N-fixing rhizobial mutualists and other aspects of the plant niche in stabilizing coexistence of Trifolium species and asking whether these experimentally-measured mechanisms can explain patterns of coexistence in the field.
+At Bodega Marine Reserve in northern California, eight species of native, annual clovers (Trifolium) have co-occurred at extremely fine scales for decades.
+This raises the question: what allows these closely related and ecologically similar species to coexist?
+Using field and greenhouse experiments, we are examining the roles of N-fixing rhizobial mutualists and other aspects of the plant niche in stabilizing coexistence of Trifolium species and asking whether these experimentally-measured mechanisms can explain coexistence dynamics in the field.

 Plant species are known to display large variation in functional traits, but the extent and consequences of this variation at the community level are poorly understood.
 My dissertation research at Syracuse University focused on the role of intraspecific trait variation in the assembly of old-field plant communities in central New York and across the eastern United States.
 I used observational field studies at local to regional scales and field experiments to assess the role of intraspecific trait variation in community assembly and functional trait responses to the environment.
 I found that intraspecific trait variation plays a key role in community assembly and functional responses to edaphic variation and experimental environmental manipulation at local scales, whereas interspecific trait variation was most important in structuring communities across broad-scale climatic gradients.